-the court to make two findings: first, the easement is itself eligible for relocation under Section 3; and, second, the servient estate owner has satisfied the conditions for relocation under Section 4.
-Section 6(b) addresses the order authorizing the relocation and details the information that must be contained in the order.
+Section 6 focuses on the obligations of a court when confronted with a complaint seeking to approve an easement relocation.
+Section 6(a) specifies the findings a court must make before approving an easement relocation.
+Importantly, this section requires the court to make two findings: first, "the easement is eligible for relocation under Section 3;" and, second, the servient estate owner "satisfies the conditions for relocation under Section 4."
+Section 6(b) addresses the order authorizing the relocation and details the information that must be provided in the order.
 Section 6(c) gives a court discretion to "include any other provision consistent with this [act] for the fair and equitable relocation of an easement."
-Finally, Section 6(d) requires a servient estate owner that obtains approval for relocation to record a certified copy of the court order approving relocation.
+Finally, Section 6(d) requires a servient estate owner that obtains approval for relocation to record, "in the land records of each jurisdiction where the servient estate is located, a certified copy of the order under subsection (b)."
 In most cases, this will be the first of two documents that must be recorded to complete an easement relocation.
-The second document will be the relocation affidavit specified in Section 9, which certifies substantial completion of the improvements necessary for the easement to be used in its new location.
-In cases in which no improvements need to be constructed or altered for use of the relocated easement, the recordation of a certified copy of the court order approving relocation under Section 6(d) will constitute completion of the relocation.
+The second document will be the relocation affidavit specified in Section 9, which certifies that the easement has been relocated.
+When no improvements need to be constructed or altered for use of the relocated easement, the recordation of the order approving relocation under Section 6(d) will constitute completion of the relocation.